PatrickRorix/PRACTICA/README.md

  Next Steps & Potential Upgrades

-If you wish to continue developing this project, here are a few ideas:

 Implement Persistence: Currently, user authentication is simulated.
 A major upgrade would be integrating a real backend (like Firebase or Supabase) to handle user accounts and persistent orders.